-ENAIRE provides a range of air traffic services through five Air Navigation Regional Directorates.
+ENAIRE provides a range of air traffic services through five regional directorates.

-The ENAIRE's Air Navigation Network, through five Regional Directorates, provides air traffic services in Spanish airspace, both sovereign and that granted to Spain by international agreements.
-It comprises three main parts or flight information regions (FIR): Madrid, Barcelona and the Canary Islands, the heads of the Centro-Norte, Este and Canaria Air Navigation Regional Directorates, respectively.
-There are also two other regions in the airspace: Sur - by delegation from FIR Madrid - and Balear - part of FIR Barcelona.
+The ENAIRE's network, through five regional directorates, provides air traffic services in Spanish airspace, both sovereign and that granted to Spain by international agreements.
+It comprises three main parts or flight information regions (FIR): Madrid, Barcelona and the Canary Islands, the heads of the Centro-Norte, Este and Canary Islands Regional Directorates, respectively.
+There are also two other regions in the airspace: South - by delegation from FIR Madrid - and Balearic - part of FIR Barcelona.

-ENAIRE's Air Navigation Network also has a specialised centre for coordinating, supervising and analysing in real time the functioning and quality of the services provided.
+ENAIRE's network also has a specialised centre for coordinating, supervising and analysing in real time the functioning and quality of the services provided.

 - Air traffic planning, organising and control, aeronautical information services, and maintenance of the facilities and communication networks of the air navigation system assigned to each region.

 - Directing and applying the strategic and operating plans for their area; evaluating the needs and execution of the projects for new air navigation infrastructure, and proposed changes to the configuration of the regional airspace.

 - Coordination and administration of human resources in each region.

 ENAIRE's regional directorates are based at the control centres (ACC) in Barcelona, Madrid, Barcelona, Gran Canaria, Palma de Mallorca and Seville.
 From these strategic control centres ENAIRE ensures safety and ongoing air traffic control.